Nominating and Governance Committee

 The chairperson of the Committee will preside at each meeting of the Committee and, in consultation with the other members of the Committee, shall set the frequency and length of each meeting and the agenda of items to be addressed at each meeting.
 The chairperson will ensure that the agenda for each meeting is circulated in advance of the meeting.
 The Committee shall keep minutes of each of its meetings and conference calls and report its actions and any recommendations to the Board after each of the Committee's meeting.

-The Committee meetings will be governed by the quorum and other procedures generally applicable to meetings of the Board under the Company's bylaws, unless otherwise stated in the bylaws of by resolution of the Board or the Committee.
+The Committee meetings will be governed by the quorum and other procedures generally applicable to meetings of the Board under the Company’s By-Laws, unless otherwise stated in the By-Laws or by resolution of the Board or the Committee.
 The Committee shall have the authority to delegate any of its responsibilities to subcommittees as the Committee may deem appropriate.